austinkmassey/crisp/BACKLOG.md

 ## Index

-Indexing provides a way to generate files that can be used to easily naviagte and get an overview of a project
+Indexing provides a way to generate files that can be used to easily navigate and get an overview of a project

 ### Index Layout